-Due to the growth, traffic throughout the city has increased causing congestive issues.
+Due to the growth, traffic throughout the city has increased causing congestion issues.
 Many local residents believe this is due to the lack of foresight and horrible planning.

-The western end of Tauranga City is surrounded by the waters of the harbour.
-This area is mostly shallow, with approximately 60 percent of its bed exposed at low tide.
-This harbour is a haven for many types of wildlife, including a number of species of birds, young fish, and a variety of marine animals.
-Every tide allows a large amount of water to enter and exit the harbour, which provides a variety of recreational opportunities.
+The western end of Tauranga is surrounded by the waters of the harbour, including the city centre or CBD.
+This area is mostly shallow, with approximately 60 per cent of its bed exposed at low tide.
+Our harbour is a haven for many types of wildlife, including a number of species of birds, young fish, and a variety of marine animals.

 There are simply so many options within the Bay of Plenty region to pick from as far as water-based activities!
 Particularly in and around Tauranga.
 Let alone all the stunning attractions worth visiting within BOP (Bay of Plenty)!
 Including both Whakatane and Rotorua as nearby tourist destinations.
 All are a part of the wider Tourism Bay of Plenty.

 The city has a harbour located almost everywhere, providing a waterfront setting that’s perfect for water-based activities.
-In addition to sailing and fishing, it is also the site of dolphin tours and special boat trips that attract visitors.
+A couple of popular activities are sailing and fishing, it is also the site of dolphin tours and special boat trips that attract visitors.
 Particularly in Mount Maunganui.